 Project LAUNCH Health Coordinator

 Nancy brings 31 years of experience as a nurse for children with mental health issues.
-Besides her part-time work at Project LAUNCH and Vision for Children at Risk, she is a nurse at Center Pointe Hospital in St. Charles and an adjunct faculty member at Maryville University.
+Besides her part-time work at Project LAUNCH and Vision for Children at Risk, she is a nurse at Centre Pointe Hospital in St. Charles and an adjunct faculty member at Maryville University.
 Nancy joined Project LAUNCH in 2014 and holds a master’s degree in nursing from Loyola University of New Orleans.

 Breann Schubert, MSW